 Prior to the Second Circuit's decision, the Company had approved a settlement agreement and related agreements which set forth the terms of a settlement between the Company, the purported plaintiff class and the vast majority of the other approximately 300 issuer defendants.
-These agreements were submitted to the Court for approval.
+These agreements were submitted to the District Court for approval.
 In light of the Second Circuit opinion, the parties agreed that the settlement cannot be approved because the defined settlement class, like the litigation class, cannot be certified.
 On June 22, 2007, the plaintiffs and the issuers agreed to a stipulation terminating the proposed settlement, subject to court approval.
-The Court approved the stipulation terminating the settlement on June 25, 2007.
+The District Court approved the stipulation terminating the settlement on June 25, 2007.
+On August 14, 2007, the plaintiffs filed amended complaints in the six focus cases.
+The amended complaints against the focus case issuers include a number of changes, such as changes to the definition of the purported class of investors, and the elimination of the individual defendants as defendants.
+On September 27, 2007, the plaintiffs filed a motion for class certification in the six focus case.
+If the plaintiffs are successful in obtaining class certification, they are expected to amend the complaint against the Company and the other non-focus case issuers in the same manner that they amended the complaints against the focus case issuers and to seek certification of a class in each such case.
 The Company cannot predict whether it will be able to renegotiate a settlement that complies with the Second Circuit's mandate.
-Due to the inherent uncertainties of litigation, the Company cannot accurately predict the ultimate outcome of the matter.